-My mission with this blog is to champion common sense, support for the little guy so the Democratic Party can win again in Nebraska!
+My mission with this blog is to champion truth, common sense and support for the little guy so the Democratic Party can win again in Nebraska!

 Colleen Margaret Brennan

 Knowing that I will be roundly attacked for my new blog, I thought it would be helpful to include a brief biography so that everyone would know where to go to look for dirt.
 I am the granddaughter of Democratic “enforcer” Nipper Brennan, and Big A Auto Parts owner and Aksarben fixture, John Kawa.
 And, yes, I am a distant relative of well-known Omaha bootlegger and Johnny’s Café founder, Frank Kawa.
 Just to make it clear, my family’s names are written in blood on the streets of South Omaha.